 Custom Marucci Catcher’s Mitts

-You can currently order two types of custom Marucci catcher’s mitts for Baseball on the Marucci website.
-A custom Cypress Series catcher’s mitt or a custom Capitol Series catcher’s mitt are the two that are available.
+You can currently order a variety of custom Marucci catcher’s mitts for Baseball on the Marucci website.
+A custom Capitol, Cypress, Ascension and Oxbox Series catcher’s mitt are the mitt types that are available for customization.

 For Fastpitch Softball, you can order a custom Magnolia Series catcher’s mitt.
 Marucci does not sell custom Palmetto Series catcher’s mitts.